-BIAS - Sets the input bias voltage of the BBD.
-BAL - Balances the two outputs from the BBD.
-GAIN - Sets the amount of gain recovery from the BBD output.
-CLOCK - Sets the fine calibration for the maximum allowable delay time.
+- BIAS: Sets the input bias voltage of the BBD. - BAL: Balances the two outputs from the BBD. - GAIN: Sets the amount of gain recovery from the BBD output. - CLOCK: Sets the fine calibration for the maximum allowable delay time.

-Terms of Use: You are free to use purchased Prognosticator circuit boards for both DIY and small commercial operations.
-You may not offer Prognosticator PCBs for resale or as part of a "kit" in a commercial fashion.
+Terms of Use: You are free to use purchased Prognosticator24 circuit boards for both DIY and small commercial operations.
+You may not offer Prognosticator24 PCBs for resale or as part of a "kit" in a commercial fashion.
 Peer to peer re-sale is fine, though.

-Technical assistance for your build(s) is available via the madbeanpedals forum.
-Please go there rather than emailing me for assistance on builds.
+Technical assistance for is available via the madbeanpedals forum.
+Please go there rather than emailing me for personal assistance.
 This is because (1) I'm not always available to respond via email in a timely and continuous manner, and (2) posting technical problems and solutions in the forum creates a record from which other members may benefit.